CLowbrow/sea-legs/README.md

 ## Credits

 Ideas for writing a lexer come from [this excellent presentation](http://rspace.googlecode.com/hg/slide/lex.html).
-Ideas for what makes lexing useful outside of a parser/interpreter comes from [pfff](https://github.com/facebook/pfff).
+Ideas for what makes lexing useful outside of a parser/interpreter come from [pfff](https://github.com/facebook/pfff).